Why carry an IDP while driving in Qatar?

 Flamingos, the Western Great Egret, and the Purple Heron are the most common birds you’ll see in the area.
 However, the best time to go birdwatching in Al Thakhira Beach is between September - November, and February - April.

 If you get an IDP from the International Driver’s Association, you have the option to ship your International Driving License to Doha, Qatar, and get it once you arrive in the country.
-The cost of an International Driving License - Qatar will depend on which IDP package you’ll choose and the validity of your IDP.
+The cost of an International Driving License Qatar will depend on which IDP package you’ll choose and the validity of your IDP.
+With this, you don't have to get yourself a domestic valid Qatari driving license to drive in Qatar.

 The Msheireb Museums is a museum complex that consists of four (4) majestic houses.
 Visitors get to learn about the history of Qatar from different points of view.
 You’ll find the contents of the museums fascinating and the architectural design of the museums themselves.